IUIDSL/neo-tools/README.md

 # neo-tools

-Code, tools and documentation for effective use of Neo4j.
+Code, tools, workflows and documentation for effective use of Neo4j.

+IDSL members feel free to contribute.